cabforum/servercert/docs/BR.md

 ### 7.1.2 Certificate Content and Extensions

-If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following certificate profiles:
+If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following certificate profiles, which incorporate, and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280).
+Except as explicitly noted, all normative requirements imposed by RFC 5280 shall apply, in addition to the normative requirements imposed by this document.
+CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280](https://tools.ietf.org/doc/html/rfc5280#appendix-B) for further issues to be aware of.

   * CA Certificates
     * [Section 7.1.2.1.- Root CA Certificate Profile](#7121-root-ca-certificate-profile)